nfdi4plants/ARC-specification/ISA-XLSX.md

 ## Others

-Columns whose headers do not follow any of the formats described above are considered additional payload and are ignored in this specification.
+Columns whose headers do not follow any of the formats described above are considered additional payload and are out of the scope of this specification.

 ## Examples